Fledtrain/web102_communityBoard/README.md

 The following **optional** features are implemented:

 - [x] Buttons or links to a related resources are on each card component
-- [ ] The site is responsive for both desktop and mobile formats
+- [x] The site is responsive for both desktop and mobile formats

 The following **additional** features are implemented:

-- [ ] List anything else that you added to improve the site's functionality!
+- [x] Made sure to add lazy loading for the images!

 ## Video Walkthrough